Darkhawk: Fictional character biography

 However, the events of War of Kings: Ascension cast doubt on how much of this—even the existence of Bokk himself—was real.

-Later, Powell and Darkhawk were split into two separate beings, each with Powell's memories.
+Later, Powell and Darkhawk were separated, with each possessing Powell's memories.
 The Darkhawk body was then transformed into a new shape when it accidentally downloaded data from the ship, later re-emerging so that Powell could change back and forth between the two without teleporting to Null Space.

 Excelsior (the Loners)

 Powell later joined a group of former teenage superheroes who were struggling with their current lot in life called the Loners (formerly known as Excelsior).
-Members of this group included Phil Urich (a former Green Goblin), Turbo from the New Warriors, Lightspeed from Power Pack, and Ricochet from the Slingers.
-The group was hired by a mysterious benefactor – later revealed to be former Avengers sidekick and Captain Marvel and Hulk partner Rick Jones – to track down the Runaways in Los Angeles.
+Members of this group included Phil Urich, Turbo, Lightspeed, and Ricochet.
+The group was hired by a mysterious benefactor – later revealed to be Rick Jones – to track down the Runaways in Los Angeles.

 Powell displayed trouble controlling his anger in his Darkhawk persona, leading to a short skirmish with Turbo.
 Dismayed with himself, Powell admits to his teammates that he suffered a nervous breakdown.
-Powell decided to never turn into Darkhawk again, but this decision did not last long, as shortly thereafter the group battled the notorious Avengers villain, Ultron.
+Powell decided to never turn into Darkhawk again, but this decision did not last long, as shortly thereafter the group battled Ultron.
 Darkhawk delivered the final blow, using a darkforce blast at point blank range to blow Ultron to pieces.
 Following the battle and the revelation of Jones' involvement, Excelsior opted to remain together and act as a more traditional superhero team.

 Excelsior eventually change their minds about being superheroes and instead become a 'superhero support group' due to the events of the superhuman Civil War rendering moot their original purpose to dissuade and/or help young superheroes cope with their powers/superhuman identities, as this role was now being officially fulfilled by the U.S. government (though Excelsior's new group mission was also fulfilled by the U.S. government).
-However, a new addition to the group, Mattie Franklin convinces Powell to use his powers in order to help her take down the MGH dealers that moved to Los Angeles.
+However, a new addition to the group, Mattie Franklin convinces Powell to use his powers to help her take down the Mutant Growth Hormone dealers that moved to Los Angeles.
 Powell inconsistently displays his rage issues during this time, mostly acting as a peacemaker between Mattie and Ricochet after the three team up to battle crime.

 Secret Invasion

-Deciding to register with the government, Darkhawk is assigned to the position of Security Chief at Project P.E.G.A.S.U.S.
+Deciding to register with the government, Darkhawk is assigned to the position of security chief at Project Pegasus.
 During the Skrull invasion, he teams up with his old team-mate Nova for two issues of that character's own title, but is also seen in the background of several issues thereafter.